MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 ## Step 5: Manage search permissions

-Confluence On-premises Graph connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
+Confluence On-premises connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
 If you choose **Everyone**, indexed data will appear in the search results for all users.
 If you choose **Only people with access to this data source**, indexed data will appear in the search results for users who have access to them.

 In Confluence On-premises, security permissions for users and groups are defined using space permissions and page restrictions.
-Confluence On-premises Graph Connector applies *effective permissions* provided by [content restrictions API](https://docs.atlassian.com/ConfluenceServer/rest/7.15.0/#api/content/{id}/restriction).
+Confluence On-premises connector applies *effective permissions* provided by [content restrictions API](https://docs.atlassian.com/ConfluenceServer/rest/7.15.0/#api/content/{id}/restriction).

 If you choose **Only people with access to this data source**, you need to further choose whether your Confluence site has Azure Active Directory (AAD) provisioned users or Non-AAD users.